MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 If you wish to skip this section for now, you can [run your app locally](#run-your-app-locally).

-After the Teams Toolkit configures your project, you have the components to build a basic personal app for Teams.
+After the Teams Toolkit configures your project, you have the components to build a basic personal app.
 The project directories and files display in the Explorer area of Visual Studio Code.

 :::image type="content" source="../assets/images/teams-toolkit-v2/react-app-project.png" alt-text="Screenshot showing app project files for a personal app in Visual Studio Code.":::

-The Teams Toolkit creates a scaffolding for you in the project directory based on the capabilities you added during setup.
-The Teams Toolkit maintains its state for your app in the `.fx` directory.
+The Teams Toolkit creates a scaffolding for your project based on the capabilities you selected during setup.
+It also maintains its state for your app in the `.fx` directory.

 Among other items in this directory:

 - The app icons, `color.png` and `outline.png`, are in the `appPackage` directory.
 - The app manifest for publishing to the Developer Portal for Teams is stored in `manifest.source.json`.
-- The settings you chose when creating the project are stored in `settings.json`.
+- The app settings you selected when creating the project are stored in `settings.json`.

 As you selected the Tab capability during setup, the Teams Toolkit scaffolds all the necessary code for a basic tab in the `tabs` directory.
 The important files in this directory are: